near/docs/docs/develop/basics/hackathon-guide.md

 ### 2. Where are my functions when I try to call them?!

-You need to do two things in order to access your smart contract calls on the frontend.
+You need to do two things in order to access your smart contract calls on the front-end.

 1. Defining the methods you intend to call in your contract, and making sure they are public. \(You're probably good on this one\)
-2. Declaring the methods that you want to call during the initialization of the contract on the frontend. \(You probably forgot this one.\)
+2. Declaring the methods that you want to call during the initialization of the contract on the front-end. \(You probably forgot this one.\)

 ```javascript
 // Initializing our contract APIs by contract name and configuration.